This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #NourishWhatMatters #CollectiveBias

 Connect with Friends and Family – As a part of a military family, I don’t live near my family or most of my friends.
 It’s important for my social and emotional well-being to keep in touch with my family and friends (and with my oldest “baby” when she returns to college).
 I plan my day so that I can use time while dusting, washing dishes, wiping switch plates, cleaning baseboards or driving (not in traffic, though and only while using blue-tooth) to talk with family and friends on the phone.
 A nice side benefit is that I don’t even mind doing chores when I know I can have a good chat at the same time.

 Plan Easy and Healthy Lunches – In the past I’ve been guilty of just grabbing lunch, which usually meant not the best choices.
 I’m worth more than that.
 I’m worth a flavorful healthy lunch (but one that’s easy to make).
-I’ve just discovered that Lean Cuisine has protein packed options made with organic ingredient options.
-Oh, and there are over 30 delicious flavor choices.

 When I got home I made sure to do some arm work while I carried my groceries into the house.
 It couldn’t be easier.